lvisei/image2tiles/README.md

 Options:
   -b string
-        The background color to be used for the tiles (default "#FFF") -f string
+        The background color to be used for the tiles (default "#ffffff00") -f string
         Image filename to be convert
   -o string